tango-controls-hdbpp/PyHdbppPeriodicArchiver/README.rst

 Attributes
 ==========

-- AttributesList:
-	READ_ONLY: List with the atributes to be controlled by the PeriodicArchiver thread

-- AttributesPeriodList:
+- AttributesAveragePeriodList:
-	READ_ONLY: List of selected period for each attribute in the list
+	READ_ONLY: List of real insert time period for each attribute in the list

 - AttributesErrorList:
 	READ_ONLY: List of attributes the have failed to insert in HDB++

 - AttributesErrorNumber:
 	READ_ONLY: Number of attributes that have failed to insert in HDB++

-- AttributesRealPeriodList:
+- AttributesList:
-	READ_ONLY: List of real insert time period for each attribute in the list
+	READ_ONLY: List with the atributes to be controlled by the PeriodicArchiver thread

 - AttributesOKList:
 	READ_ONLY: List of attributes succesfully inserted in HDB++

 - AttributesOKNumber:
 	READ_ONLY: Number of attributes that have been succesfully inserted in HDB++

+- AttributesPeriodList:
+	READ_ONLY: List of selected period for each attribute in the list

-- LoadAverage:
+º- LoadAverage:
 	READ_ONLY: Returns the load average of the DS.
 The mean value to insert and attribute in HDB++

 - State: